Undergraduate minors: religion and media; religious studies

 RELS:1001 Judaism, Christianity, and Islam3 s.h.

-Introduction to the sacred literature, beliefs, and rituals of Judaism, Christianity, and Islam, focusing on key aspects of their millennia-old traditions; historical connections of these three religions, as well as their contemporary relationship.
+Introduction to sacred literature, beliefs, and rituals of Judaism, Christianity, and Islam, as well as historical and contemporary relationship between these three Abrahamic religions.
 GE: Historical Perspectives.

 RELS:1010 CLAS Master Class1-3 s.h.

 Exploration of a single topic in a series of lectures by faculty presenting divergent perspectives; illuminates intellectual adventure inherent in liberal arts and sciences; encourages discovery of majors and other areas of study within the College of Liberal Arts and Sciences.
 Same as ARTS:1001, BIOC:1001, CLAS:1001, CS:1001, CSD:1001, ENGL:1001, HIST:1001, PHIL:1001, THTR:1001.